StanojevicNikola/satellite-to-map-gan/README.md

 # Satellite-To-Map-GAN
-Project for Artificial Intelligence Course, Faculty of Mathematics
+Project for Computational Intelligence Course, Faculty of Mathematics